Chart Color Schemes

 Dakabin performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-The area has Dakabin State High School and Northpine Christian College, serving a total of 1,935 students; Dakabin's ICSEA score is 1007, indicating balanced educational opportunities.
-There is one secondary school and one K-12 school in the area.
-The area functions as an education hub with 31.1 school places per 100 residents, higher than the regional average of 17.3, attracting students from surrounding communities.
+Dakabin State High School and Northpine Christian College serve a total of 1,935 students.
+The area has typical Australian school conditions (ICSEA: 1007) with balanced educational opportunities.
+It includes one secondary and one K-12 school, functioning as an education hub with 31.1 school places per 100 residents, above the regional average of 17.3, attracting students from surrounding communities.

 Frequently Asked Questions - Education